robrobbins/specford/README.md

 nothing else until, well, after.
 Remember that regardless of the outcome your _.spec_ will then continue.

     5 '.foo' exist

     click selector '.delete-a-foo'

     after 4 '.foo' exist

     fill 'input.finished' 'YAY!'

+#### Require
+Use this command to set a variable that the `fill` command can use as a "fixture".

+    require users/bob Bob

+This command will look for a 'bob.json' (or 'bob.js') in a `/users` directory in the provided '/fixtures' directory.
+It will set what that file exports as "Bob".
+The synax essentially then is:

+    <require keyword> <path/to/file/in/fixtures> <name>

+The `name` can then be used in conjunction with the `fill` command

+    fill 'input.foo' 'Bob.firstName'

+### Installation